Table of contents

 23. Avoid over-subscribing to newsletters or updates

-I know how tempting it is to subscribe to newsletters which you feel can be useful.
-But from my personal experience, the majority of these newsletters goes unread.
+I know how tempting it is to subscribe to newsletters that you feel can be useful.
+But from my personal experience, the majority of these newsletters go unread.
 Hence, before subscribing to newsletters, think twice.

 While signing up for any tool, there are times when they ask if you want to be notified about updates, make sure to uncheck this box.
 Unfortunately, not all tools ask for your permission, so you’ll have to unsubscribe manually.